Basque conflict: 1959–1979

 The new Spanish constitution had overwhelming support around Spain, with 88.5% voting in favour on a turnout of 67.1%.
-In the three provinces of the Basque Country, these figures were lower, with 70.2% voting in favour on a turnout of 44.7%.
+In the three provinces of the Basque Country, these figures were lower, with 70.2% voting in favour (the lowest result in the country) on a turnout of 44.7%.
 This was due to the call to abstention by EAJ-PNV and the creation of a coalition of Abertzale left organisations brought together to advocate for "no" in the referendum, as they felt that the constitution did not meet their demands for independence.
 The coalition was the beginning of the political party Herri Batasuna, which would become the main political front of the Basque National Liberation Movement.
 The coalition had its origins in another one made two years before, named Mesa de Alsasua.
 ETA also felt that the constitution was unsatisfactory and intensified their armed campaign: 1978 to 1981 were ETA's bloodiest years with more than 230 people killed.
 Around 1975, the first far right paramilitary organizations (to which former OAS members joined) that fought against ETA and its supporters had been created, such as the Triple A (Alianza Apostólica Anticomunista), Guerrilleros de Cristo Rey, Batallón Vasco-español (BVE) and Antiterrorismo ETA (ATE); 41 deaths and 36 wounded have been reported in attacks blamed on paramilitary far-right organisations in the 1977–1982 period.

 Also in the late 1970s, several Basque nationalist organizations, such as Iparretarrak, Hordago or Euskal Zuzentasuna, started to operate in the French Basque Country.
 An anarchist breakaway of ETA, Comandos Autónomos Anticapitalistas, also started carrying out attacks around the Basque Country.
 A similar but smaller organization to ETA, Terra Lliure, appeared demanding independence for the Catalan Countries.
 The Basque conflict had always had an influence on the Catalan society and politics, due to the similarities between Catalonia and the Basque Country.